kpe03/KP-Whiteboard/README.md

 # KP-Whiteboard
-Whiteboard project where users can draw on a webpage
+WIP whiteboard project idea where users can draw on a webpage